dotnet/AspNetCore.Docs/aspnetcore/security/authorization/policies.md

 ## Using a func to fufill a policy

-There may be occasions where fufilling a policy is simple to express in code.
+There may be occasions where fulfilling a policy is simple to express in code.
 It is possible to simply supply a `Func<AuthorizationHandlerContext, bool>` when configuring your policy with the `RequireAssertion` policy builder.

 For example the previous `BadgeEntryHandler` could be rewritten as follows;